BlakeWilliams/rails-plug/README.md

 # Usage

-We suggest adding the following to your pipelines in `router.es`, but you can also include this in individual controllers.
+We suggest adding the following to your pipelines in `router.ex`, but you can also include this in individual controllers.

 ```elixir